-As always, talk to your healcare provider about the best type and dose for you.
+As always, talk to your healthcare provider about the best type and dose for you.
 Some people with certain health conditions shouldn’t take turmeric supplements, so check with your healthcare provider first.

-Since curcumin is not readily bioavailable in it’s natural form of turmeric, supplementation can help you get more of this vital compound that has the health benefits needed to thrive.
+Since curcumin is not readily bioavailable in the natural form of turmeric, supplementation can help you get more of this vital compound that has the health benefits you need to thrive.

-There’s no doubt that turmeric is a powerful and natural superfood with a lot of documented evidence of its benefits on human health.
+There’s no doubt that turmeric is a powerful and natural superfood with a lot of well-documented evidence on its benefits on human health.

-It has been used for thousands of years meidcinally and in cooking and generations of people who have lived before us knew of this herb’s powerful health benefits.
+It has been used for thousands of years medicinally and in cooking and generations of people who have lived before us knew of this herb’s powerful health benefits.

-Turmeric is an easy herb to use in cooking, make into teas or add to smoothies.
+Turmeric is an easy herb to use in cooking, make into teas, or added to smoothies.